Phone (973) 361-8444

 Any documents in a foreign language must be accompanied by a certified English translation.

-• Proof of Wharton residence.
+• Proof of Wharton residence for at least one applicant.
 (Rental Lease, Tax Bill, Utility Bill, Bank Statement)

-• Proof of identity for both applicants (driver's license, passport)
+• Proof of identity for both applicants (driver's license, passport, or state/federal ID)

 • Both applicants have to come in to fill out paperwork.